lucas-rodrigues-goes/framework-dnd/docs/content/Player Classes/Wizard.md

 Spells can be learned by scribing scrolls, from other Wizard's spellbooks, and by leveling up.
 To cast spells you need to memorize them and have a spell slot of sufficient level available.
 When long resting you can memorize a total of spells equal to your Intelligence modifier + your wizard level, and you also regain your spent spell slots.

 Cantrips are spells that do not cost resources to cast, and don't need to be prepared.
-Spells with the ritual tag can be cast with the same behavior, but using a casting time of 10 minutes instead of the regular speed.
+Spells with the ritual tag can also be cast without cost, but using a casting time of 10 minutes instead of the regular speed.

 Spell Focuses are needed for most spells, as a Wizard you may use an Arcane Focus.